Car Insurance Endorsements Explained

 Miscellaneous Type Vehicle Endorsement: If you have a less common vehicle like a golf cart or motorhome, a miscellaneous type vehicle endorsement allows you to add it to your existing car insurance policy.

-Commercial Use Coverage: If you use your vehicle for commercial purposes, a Commercial Use Coverage endorsement can ensure that your car is insured and covered, even when using it for business purposes.
+Commercial Use Coverage: If you use your vehicle for commercial purposes, a Commercial Use Coverage endorsement also known as Business Use can ensure that your car is insured and covered, even when using it for business purposes.

 Exclusions Endorsement: You can exclude a specific driver from your policy with an exclusions endorsement.